-Keep in mind that TEFL or TESOL certification is not as commonly required as other locations.
+Keep in mind that TEFL or TESOL certification is not as commonly required as in other locations.
 If you’re interested in Southeast Asia, perhaps you should consider teaching English in Thailand or Vietnam, or teaching ESL in China.
 But if you’re set on experiencing that warm Cambodian climate and soul, keep reading to find out more.

 You can relax knowing that English teachers in Cambodia live well.
 In Cambodia, there are separate prices for locals and Westerners.
 As you will most likely be expected to pay Western prices, you can expect to earn a higher salary.
 Khmer prices aren’t usually printed, but are local knowledge, and are about a quarter of the Western value.
 Fortunately, the cost of living is very affordable in Cambodia.
 Rent is usually between $150 – $500 USD per month, and food costs are negligible.
-Even travelling and transit are cheap!
+Even traveling and transit are cheap!

 Here is what you can expect for a salary in Cambodia:

 - Highest average salary: $1,500 USD per month

 - Average hourly rate: $10-1$15 USD per hour

 While employment packages and fancy benefits aren’t common, you can enjoy a very balanced work-life and affordable style of living.
 Keep on reading to find out more about the types of English teaching jobs in Cambodia.

 English Teaching Jobs in Cambodia